For anyone who’s ever been involved with verbally abusive and manipulative people, at some point we ask ourselves:

-I used to believe the many excuses and justifications my sibling threw my way:
+I used to believe the many excuses and justifications a family member threw my way:

-- a grade one teacher who he said didn’t like him (seriously, this was brought up more than once)
+- a grade one teacher who he said didn’t like him (this was brought up more than once)

 - our poor, working-class upbringing

-- living somewhere he said he didn’t like (though it was where he had a very good job)
+- living somewhere they said they didn’t like (though having a very good job there)

-We had to feel sorry for him and put up with whatever belligerent or mean thing he said.
+We were meant to feel sorry for them and put up with whatever belligerent or mean things said.

 I wasn’t allowed that excuse.
 Others’ experiences, whether identical far worse, will be minimized and tossed aside.
 If finally cornered and unable to deny that someone else has suffered more, you’ll hear rationalizations like: “It’s different for them/you, they/you can take it” – (and in the next breath they can accuse the other of being “too sensitive”).

 From everything I’ve read, and experienced, I don’t believe so, at least not in the majority of cases.
 It’s another tactic we can too easily fall for: feeling sorry for all the “pain” the narcissist is going through.